QOSGroup/qstars/docs/library/introduction.md

+# SDK development for ios and Android
-# How to use Gomobile for library development for ios and Android
+How to use Gomobile for library development for ios and Android

 ## Environment prerequisites:
 * OSX